sigu-training/clinical_genomics/tutorial.md

 {: .agenda}

+# Log in and data preparation

-# Log in into Galaxy
+## Log in into Galaxy

 Several Galaxy servers are available worldwide, with differ in the set of tools available.
 In this tutorial we'll use the European Galaxy server [usegalaxy.eu](https://usegalaxy.eu).